nicehash/NiceHashQuickMiner/README.md

 # Download

 Download latest version from release page: https://github.com/nicehash/NiceHashQuickMiner/releases

+Stable versions are marked with `stable`. `RC` versions are Release-Candidate versions (not considered stable).

 # Installation
 Simply extract all files in .zip archive into any folder you want.